itucsdb1954/itucsdb1954/docs/source/developer/member1.rst

         self.id=course_key

-* There is functions to access and manipulate users table at the database.For example adding a attendance object to database is :
+* There is functions to access and manipulate "attendances" table at the database.For example adding a Attendance object to database is :

 .. code-block:: python